ARM-software/arm-trusted-firmware/docs/components/rmm-el3-comms-spec.rst

 This Boot Manifest is versioned independently of the Boot Interface, to help evolve the former independent of the latter.
-The current version for the Boot Manifest is ``v0.2`` and the rules explained in :ref:`rmm_el3_ifc_versioning` apply on this version as well.
+The current version for the Boot Manifest is ``v0.3`` and the rules explained in :ref:`rmm_el3_ifc_versioning` apply on this version as well.

-The Boot Manifest v0.2 has the following fields:
+The Boot Manifest v0.3 has the following fields:

-   - version : Version of the Manifest (v0.2)
+   - version : Version of the Manifest (v0.3)
    - plat_data : Pointer to the platform specific data and not specified by this document.
 These data are optional and can be NULL.
    - plat_dram : Structure encoding the NS DRAM information on the platform.
-This field is also optional and platform can choose to zero out this structure if RMM does not need EL3 to send this information during the boot.
+This field is optional and platform can choose to zero out this structure if RMM does not need EL3 to send this information during the boot.
+   - plat_console : Structure encoding the list of consoles for RMM use on the platform.
+This field is optional and platform can choose to not populate the console list if this is not needed by the RMM for this platform.

 For the current version of the Boot Manifest, the core manifest contains a pointer to the platform data.
 EL3 must ensure that the whole Boot Manifest, including